Fresh Peach Pie with Sour Cream Filling

 • Combine the sour cream, salt, powdered sugar, and vanilla in a small bowl.
 Stir together until well combined.

-• Spread the sour cream mixture on the bottom of the prepared pie shell.
+• Spread the sour cream mixture on the bottom of the cooled pie shell.

 • Arrange the peaches on top of the sour cream mixture.